thenewdarling/CurseOfStrahd/Downtime/2021-06-30 Downtime before Session 6.md

 Once [[Brom]] and [[Bray]] hear you are looking for toys they insist you stop by [[Blinksy]]’s, we’ll get to that after the weapons though 😊

 [13-Jul-21 10:12 PM] TenderstDM
-@Valdrid Usually, you would easily notice the tell-tale signs and symbols that mark the entrances to a city’s underworld. [[Vallaki]] seems strangely absent of such signs, perhaps wandering the streets you will be to hear that secret mix of dialect and jargon used to covey messages in thieves’ circles.
+(@ [[Varian]]) Usually, you would easily notice the tell-tale signs and symbols that mark the entrances to a city’s underworld. [[Vallaki]] seems strangely absent of such signs, perhaps wandering the streets you will be to hear that secret mix of dialect and jargon used to covey messages in thieves’ circles.

 [15-Jul-21 09:17 PM] TenderstDM